-State statute (49-5-7(2)(e)) requires the circuit clerk to notify the Department whenever a petition alleging that a child is a status offender or a Juvenile delinquent is filed in circuit court.
-Another form of petition may result from a domestic violence petition filed pursuant to West Virginia Code § 48-27-403 by or on behalf of the juvenile's parent, legal guardian or other person with whom the juvenile resides that results in the issuance of an emergency protective order naming the juvenile as the respondent shall be treated as a petition arising under Chapter 49, Article 5, alleging the juvenile is a juvenile delinquent.
+W. Va.
+Code § 49-4-704(e) requires the circuit clerk to notify the Department whenever a petition alleging that a child is a status offender or a juvenile delinquent is filed in circuit court.
+Another form of petition may result from a domestic violence petition filed pursuant to West Virginia Code § 48-27-403 by or on behalf of the juvenile's parent, legal guardian or other person with whom the juvenile resides that results in the issuance of an emergency protective order naming the juvenile as the respondent shall be treated as a petition arising under W. Va.
+Code § 49 Article 4 Part VII, alleging the juvenile is a juvenile delinquent.
 The statutes do not specify the form that the notification must take.
 It is assumed that practice may vary from circuit to circuit.
-For example: In some circuits a copy of all Juvenile petitions may be sent to the Community Services Manager or to another parson in the Community Services District.
+For example: In some circuits a copy of all juvenile petitions may be sent to the Community Services Manager or to another person in the Community Services District.
 In some circuits a list of all petitions may be sent to the CSM or another staff person.

 Each Community Services district is responsible for developing a protocol for storing the information in a confidential manner and for keeping track of the petitions that have been filed.
 It is recommended that a spread sheet format be developed to keep track of the petitions.
-The information contained in the spread sheet: petition date; county where the petition was filed; petitioner's name; youth's name; parent's names; physical location of paper petition; and, whether or not the petition is for a status offence or delinquency.
+The information contained in the spread sheet: petition date; county where the petition was filed; youth's name; parent(s)' name; case number (if applicable); physical location of paper petition; and, whether or not the petition is for a status offense or delinquency.